PayU-EMEA/plugin_prestashop/README.EN.md

 [**Wersja polska**][ext0]

-# PayU plugin for Prestashop since 1.4.4
+# PayU plugin for Prestashop 1.6 and 1.7
 ``This plugin is released under the GPL license.``

 **If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**